 Figure 5 displays the mechanisms causing monophasic EGMs during excitation failure.
-The figure duplicates the first two complexes from Figure 4.
-Complex 1 shows a local fractionated unipolar EGM with local ST-elevation in ABLd-uni with an appearance of a small monophasic complex.
-This is caused by myocardium under the electrode ABLd-uni that was not activated, leaving the membrane potentials at the resting potential.
-Since this myocardium is electrically coupled to the surrounding myocardium, it will become a current sink (intracellular)

-when the surrounding myocardium depolarizes.
-This means the myocardium at electrode ABLduni will receive intracellular current that is transferred to the extracellular space where it can be recorded as a positive potential (monophasic action potential) with shape of the transmembrane potential of the surrounding myocardium.
-In complex 1, the amplitude of the local unipolar EGM (or monophasic complex) is small, but still looks like a V1 of type 1 Brugada pattern.
-In the complex 2, a larger part of the myocardium located at ABLd-uni is not activated during the first activation wave "a" but the myocardium under the proximal pair is activated late by activation wave "d".
-The late activated myocardium at ABLp-uni will provide the intracellular current that flows to the myocardium at ABLd-uni and give rise to a monophasic complex in the extracellular space recorded at ABLd-uni.
+The figure duplicates the first 2 complexes from Figure 4.
+Complex 1 shows a local fractionated unipolar EGM with local STE in ABLd uni with an appearance of a small monophasic complex.
+This is caused by the myocardium under ABLd uni that was not activated, leaving the membrane potentials at the resting potential.
+Since this myocardium is electrically coupled to the surrounding myocardium, it will become a current sink (intracellular) when the surrounding myocardium depolarizes.
+This means the myocardium at ABLd uni will receive intracellular current that is transferred to the extracellular space where it can be recorded as a positive potential (monophasic action potential) with the shape of the transmembrane potential of the surrounding myocardium.
+In complex 1, the amplitude of the local unipolar EGM (or monophasic complex) is small, but still looks like a lead V_1 of the type 1 Brugada pattern.
+In complex 2, a larger part of the myocardium located at ABLd uni is not activated during the first activation wave "a" but the myocardium under the proximal pair is activated late by the activation wave "d."
+The late activated myocardium at ablation proximal unipolar and ablation distal unipolar will provide the intracellular current that flows to the myocardium at ABLd uni and give rise to a monophasic complex in the extracellular space recorded at ABLd uni.